ffund/ml-notebooks/notebooks/9-slash-dataset.md

 We will train it for 100 epochs.

 Within each epoch, we will iterate over the training `DataLoader`, passing a batch of data at a time to the model.
-We will *move the data to the `device`* - since the model is moved to GPU (if one is avaliable), the data also must be moved to GPU.
+We will *move the data to the `device`* - since the model is moved to GPU (if one is avaliable), the data also must be moved to the same device.

 Then, we do our forward pass and backwards pass, and update the model parameters.